orbis00/android_sdk/Readme.md

 > 1. Overloaded Constructors of this class can be called as mentioned below:
 > 2. Setters are  also provided for other fields.

-**To save and send User profile data to Wigzo , following method can be used :**
+**To save and send User profile data to mkt , following method can be used :**
 > `<userProfile_instance>.push();`

 ####Exceptional Case :